developersarm/Conversations/README.md

 #### Why are there three end-to-end encryption methods and which one should I choose?

 * OTR is a legacy encryption method.
 It works out of the box with most contacts as long as they are online.
 * OMEMO works even when a contact is offline, and works with multiple devices.
 It also allows asynchronous file-transfer when the server has [HTTP File Upload](http://xmpp.org/extensions/xep-0363.html).
-However, OMEMO is not as widely supported as OTR and is currently implemented only by Conversations and Gajim.
-OMEMO should be preferred over OTR for contacts who use Conversations.
+However, OMEMO is not as widely supported as OTR and is currently implemented only by Paigaam and Gajim.
+OMEMO should be preferred over OTR for contacts who use Paigaam.
 * OpenPGP (XEP-0027) is a very old encryption method that has some advantages over OTR but should only be used by experts who know what they are doing.

 #### How do I use OpenPGP

-Before you continue reading you should note that the OpenPGP support in Conversations is experimental.
+Before you continue reading you should note that the OpenPGP support in Paigaam is experimental.
 This is not because it will make the app unstable but because the fundamental concepts of PGP aren't ready for widespread use.
 The way PGP works is that you trust Key IDs instead of JID's or email addresses.
 So in theory your contact list should consist of Public-Key-IDs instead of